-where $\kappa_{n,\rm{ref}}$ is originally known for the first reference rock sample and becomes known for arbitrary reference rock sample $\# n$, i.e. auxiliary rock sample $\# (n-1)$, during the measurement of previous step $\# (n-1)$.
 We should note that the permeability determinations of auxiliary rock samples by the multi-step steady-state measurements can be done once for all and thus it is advisable to preserve a benchmarked auxiliary/reference rock sample set that should contain different rock samples with permeability ranging from Darcy, milli-Darcy, micro-Darcy to nano-Darcy, for instance, to be used repeatedly.
 For the gas permeability measurement with slippage effect, each auxiliary/reference rock sample has different permeability values at different pressures (i.e., pore pressures), temperatures or confining pressures that change the pore space and so the right value at the pore pressure, temperature and confining pressure concerned should be used in Eq.~\eqref{eq3}.
 Additionally, the type of gas media also has influence on the permeability and thus the permeability calibration of the auxiliary/reference rock sample set should be done for each type of gas media of interest as well.